How to setup a Gatsby site on AWS using GitHub Actions - Part 3: Continuous Deployment with GitHub Actions

 - Select

-On the Review screen:
+- On the Review and create screen

 - Click